Music / Mineral

 ), who offered to sign them once their contract with Crank! expired.
 However, in 1998, the quartet had decided to break up after the release of their sophomore effort, EndSerenading

 , citing tensions within the band that became untenable.
-Simpson and Gomez went on to form The Gloria Record, whilst McCarver and Wiley went on to Imbroco.
+Simpson and Gomez went on to form The Gloria Record, whilst McCarver and Wiley went on to form Imbroco.

 Although their output is very small, Mineral is one of the most revered bands of the "second wave" emo movement that began with Sunny Day Real Estate